 What is it like working in an industry that is traditionally male-dominated?

 I never saw something as primarily male or primarily female.
 I always believed I could achieve any goal I set my mind to and still do today.
 There are certainly challenges being a female in a traditionally male-dominated industry; however, I see that as a challenge that only motivates me more.

 If you could give career advice to a woman early on in her career, what would it be?

 Be confident.
 Have confidence in yourself and communicate that confidence through the way you speak and the way you carry yourself.

 My other piece of advice is to seek out a network of allies, both male and female, in the industry.
 Look for people who will give you honest and trustworthy feedback — both the good and the bad.
 These allies will serve different purposes at different points in your career, from advice, to support, to advocacy.
 Listen to these trusted allies, heed their advice, and use it to help you grow.

 Kathryn with her son and husband on vacation in St. Maarten.

-And to make sure you don’t miss any of the upcoming posts in this blog series, subscribe to our blog by filling out the form on the right.
+And to make sure you don’t miss any of the upcoming posts in this blog series, subscribe to our blog.

-Kathryn Mendes is the Managing Director of Global Solutions at SS&C Eze.
-She oversees a team of ~150 employees worldwide that serve as the primary point of contact for clients providing product and technical expertise to answer questions, troubleshoot, and investigate and resolve production support issues.
+Kathryn Mendes is the managing director of global solutions at SS&C Eze.
+She oversees a team of more than 150 employees worldwide that serve as the primary point of contact for clients and provide product and technical expertise to answer inquiries, troubleshoot, and investigate and resolve production support issues.
 Kathryn joined SS&C Eze in 2003 and has held several leadership positions within client service.